Andrew P. Solt: Personal

-When Solt arrived in Hollywood, he fit right in with the town's roster of actors, directors, and writers who were either born in Hungary or of Hungarian descent—among them George Cukor, Michael Curtiz, Leslie Howard, Zoltan Korda, and Andre DeToth.
+When Solt arrived in Hollywood, he fit right in with the town's roster of actors, directors, and writers who were either born in Hungary or of Hungarian descent—among them George Cukor, Michael Curtiz, Leslie Howard, Zoltan Korda, and Andre de Toth.

 Probably the Hungarian entertainment personality most familiar to the American public was Zsa Zsa Gabor, the movie actress (Moulin Rouge, Touch of Evil) who was perhaps best known for her glamorous lifestyle, multiple marriages and frequent appearances on television talk shows.
 Solt knew her, having grown up in Budapest with her and her sisters Magda and Eva (who also went on to an acting career).
 The matriarch of the family, Jolie Gabor, had opened a jewelry boutique in the lobby of the Bristol.
 Solt renewed his friendship with the Gabors when the family arrived in Hollywood in 1942.
 He remained a lifelong friend of Zsa Zsa, and frequently accompanied her to movie premieres and to parties at well-known Hollywood haunts like Ciro's, Chasen's and Romanoff's where he was also often seen dining with other celebrity friends like Joan Crawford, James Mason, Ginger Rogers and Kathryn Grayson.
 Solt and Gabor's careers also overlapped at times.
 Gabor appeared in two movies on which Solt was a writer: Lovely to Look At and For the First Time.
 Solt is said to have had a hand in getting her a co-starring role in the Lanza film.
 There was also an ill-fated venture.
 Solt wrote a script for a Western that was to star Gabor and Dominican playboy Porfirio Rubirosa, with whom she was having an affair at the time.
 The film, tentatively titled A Western Affair and later Rubi Rides Again was in pre-production when the Immigration and Naturalization Service ruled that Rubirosa was not eligible to work on the movie.
 He appealed but lost and the movie never got made.